msanzsanz/PFM_EconomicNewsImpact/viability_spike.md

 ## QUESTIONS I WOULD LIKE TO ANSWER

-1. Is it possible to predict the volatility of a pair (e.g. EUR /USD) based on the information provided by the economic calendars?
+1. Is it possible to predict the volatility of a pair (e.g. EUR /USD) 1h after a major economic new is released based on the discrepancy between the forecast vs the actual value ?

 2. Is it possible to forecast the value of an economic new based on previous data for that same new and previous data from other news?